A Brief Introduction to PubMed

 Remove all filters by selecting "clear all."
 If you are looking to remove individual filters, un-check them in the left navigation.

 "MeSH (Medical Subject Headings) is the NLM controlled vocabulary thesaurus used for indexing articles for PubMed."
 In other words, MeSH is a taxonomy designed to help researchers find studies based on subject content.
 Searching with MeSH is a helpful and thorough complement to searching with keywords and phrases.

 This example search returns studies including keyword influenza anywhere in the title or abstract, OR results indexed or "tagged" by PubMed's algorithm as containing substantial content on human influenza.

 Interested in a text tutorial?
 Click the PDF link below:

-The full functionality of PubMed is now available on mobile devices.
-The new PubMed interface and website has been created not only to enhance searching and looking through records, but has also been optimized for use on mobile devices.
-Full text access is available on a mobile device.
+The new PubMed interface is optimized for use on mobile devices.
+Full text access is available on mobile devices.